 What happens if TMJ is left untreated?

 If you have moderate to severe TMJ disorder symptoms, they will only get worse without any type of treatment.
 TMJ may go away on its own in several weeks to months if you have very mild issues.
-TMJ has a greater chance of going away ion its own with healthy lifestyle changes.
+TMJ has a greater chance of going away on its own with healthy lifestyle changes.

 How do I get my jaw to stop clicking?

 Doing jaw exercises, applying a cold pack every once in a while, and eating soft foods for a period of time can reduce the amount of popping and clicking of your jaw.
-Occasional jaw clicking and discomfort in the jaw joint is common, but should not be left unchecked if it’s a constant issue.
+Occasional jaw clicking and discomfort in the jaw joint are common, but should not be left unchecked if it’s a constant issue.

 How long does it take for TMJ to go away?

 Your TMJ problem can go away in a couple of days to a couple of months.
-It all depends on which treatment you choose, if any.
+It all depends on which treatment you choose if any.
 More “aggressive” treatments can rid you of TMJ symptoms almost the same day, while others can have a gradual effect.

 Schedule a Dental Exam & Consultation

-Are you looking for a dentist that offers TMJ treatment in Roslyn, Riverhead or Nesconset NY?
+Are you looking for a dentist that offers TMJ treatment in Roslyn, Riverhead, or Nesconset NY?
 Schedule a consultation at your local Bella Smiles office to discuss your concerns and explore treatment options for improving both oral health and quality of life.